-An Out-of-State Visitors Guide to Marijuana in Colorado
+An Out-of-State Visitors Guide to Marijuana Laws in Colorado

 Updated November 20, 2019.

-Can I Buy Marijuana While I Visit Colorado?
+Can Anyone Buy Weed or Marijuana In Colorado?

 In short yes.
-Any adult, over the age of 21 can possess and consume marijuana in the State of Colorado.
-The law makes no distinction about in-state residents versus tourists, in terms of the possession, purchase or consumption of marijuana in Colorado.
+Any adult, over the age of 21 can purchase, possess and consume marijuana in the State of Colorado.
+The law makes no distinction between residents of Colorado versus tourists who are visiting, in terms of the possession, purchase or consumption of marijuana in Colorado.

-Think of it much like purchasing alcohol.
-All you have to do is present a valid government-issued ID, showing you are over the age of 21, and you are free to make your purchase up to the legal amount.
+Think of purchasing weed or marijuana much like purchasing alcohol.
+All you have to do is present a valid government-issued ID, showing you are over the age of 21, and you are free to make your purchase of marijuana up to the legal amount.

-Initially, the State licensed 136 stores, statewide, allowed to sell marijuana.
+Initially, the State licensed 136 stores, statewide, the allowance to sell marijuana.
 Keep in mind that cities, towns, and counties are allowed to ban the sale of marijuana, and many have, like Colorado Springs for instance.
-Probably the best guide I’ve seen on legal pot shops was put together by the Denver Post.
+Probably the best guide I’ve seen on legal pot shops and reputable places to purchase weed was put together by the Denver Post.

-Are There Restricted Store Hours for Pot Shops?
+Are There Restricted Store Hours for Purchasing Weed From Pot Shops?

-Yes, Colorado law states that stores cannot open before 8:00am and cannot be open past midnight.
+Yes, Colorado marijuana law states that stores cannot open before 8:00am and cannot be open past midnight.
 Keep in mind though that each jurisdiction is allowed to make more restrictive hours and many have.
 Denver, for instance, won’t allow stores to remain open past 7:00pm.
+Make sure to check the hours for the specific store you plan to buy marijuana from.

 How Can I Transport Weed I Legally Bought?

-The best advice I can give on this issue is to place it in a closed trunk.
+The best advice I can give on the issue of transporting weed is to place it in a closed trunk.
 This way, if you are stopped by law enforcement, there’s no question that you weren’t consuming it.

 Can I Get a DUI For Smoking Weed in Colorado?